lucasimi/tda-mapper-python/README.md

 In recent years, an ever growing interest in **Topological Data Analysis** (TDA) emerged in the field of data analysis.
 The core principle of TDA is to rely on topological methods to gain reliable insights about datasets, as topology provides tools which are more robust to noise than many more traditional techniques.
 This Python package provides an implementation of the **Mapper Algorithm** from TDA.
 In the following, we give a brief description of the core ideas around the mapper, but the interested user is advised to take a look at the original [paper](https://research.math.osu.edu/tgda/mapperPBG.pdf).

 The mapper algorithm takes any dataset $X$ (in any dimension), and returns a graph $G$, called **Mapper Graph**.
-As a 2-dimensional object, the mapper graph represents a reliable summary for the connectivity of $X$.
-Surprisingly enough, despite living in a 2-dimensional space, the connectivity of $X$ is completely described by the mapper graph, i.e. they share the same number of connected components.
+As a 2-dimensional object, the mapper graph represents a reliable summary for the shape of $X$.
+Surprisingly enough, despite living in a 2-dimensional space, the connected components of $X$ are completely described by the mapper graph, i.e. they share the same number of connected components.
 This feature makes the mapper algorithm a very appealing choice over more traditional approaches based on projections, as they often offer low to no control on how the shape gets distorted.

 The Mapper Algorithm follows these steps: